Your Company Website vs. Facebook – The Greatest Online Rivalry

 Do you know what website has more users than Facebook?
 Google.
 And what does Google connect users to?
 Websites.
 As of January 2019, Google handled a whopping 89.95% of all online searches.
 To have a strong business presence on Google, you must operate a real website, in addition to your social media profiles.

 Facebook Pages can be hard to find in search.
 Vague URL structure and rivalries between Google and Facebook limit your ability to rank on page one.
 Executives at Facebook are constantly looking for ways to cut into Google’s share of search traffic, while Google has made several attempts to lure social users away from Facebook.
-So maintaining both a Google-optimized website and a Facebook Page enhance your chances of finding customers on each platform.
+So, maintaining both a Google-optimized website and a Facebook Page enhances your chances of finding customers on each platform.

 Facebook Terms of Service